-The entire Student Leadership Council is made up of the Executive Team and the Committee Teams.
-The Leadership Council will serve as a leadership community that supports one another and the greater Hillel community.
+The Student Board is made up of the Executive Team and the Committee Teams.
+The Board will serve as a leadership community that supports one another and the greater Hillel community.
 Each Executive Team member will be working closely with a committee of students to co-create experiences for their peers.
 This team will work in partnership with the entire UVM Hillel staff.

 What type of student are we looking for to be on the Committee Teams?